 AUGUST 9, 2014 … another bloody hot day.
 There I sat in the comfort of my air-conditioned home watching media coverage of another Black mother’s son lying lifeless on a scorching asphalt street — this time in Ferguson, Missouri.
 Like others prior, the news of Michael Brown’s death tore at my heart as I thought, that could have been my son.
 I ached for the unknown mother who would never again hear a response to her call, “Come on inside baby, it’s time to eat!”

 And so I wept.

-On Friday, August 29, 2014, at the crack of dawn, my son Adam and I hit the road with thirty freshly-baked sweet potato pies in the trunk of my car.
-My pastor daughter, Roslyn, created a poem to accompany each pie (see The Pie) Upon arrival, first, I asked permission of each person as I offered them a gift of a pie and soon discovered that each one had something to share about how the pie had come at just the right time.
+On Friday, August 29, 2014, at the crack of dawn, my son Adam and I hit the road with 30 freshly-baked sweet potato pies in the trunk of my car.
+My pastor daughter, Rosalyn, created a poem to accompany each pie (see The Pie).
+Upon arrival, first I asked permission of each person as I offered them a gift of a pie and soon discovered that each one had something to share about how the pie had come at just the right time.
 And so I listened.